Greginkansas/-openhab-openhab1wiki/GPIO-Binding.md

 User=root
 Group=root

+Note that if you chose above to add the openhab user to the gpio group, then you shouldn't make the changes above to run as root.

 **Manual installation without using `apt-repo`:**

 Extract openhab-runtime archive to `/opt/openhab` (recommended) if not done yet, copy following JARs from openhab-addons archive to `/opt/openhab/addons` folder: